zsakowitz/zsakowitz/README.md

 Hello!
-I am Zachary Sakowitz, lead developer of @zSnout.
+I am Zachary Sakowitz, lead developer of [zSnout](https://zsnout.com/).
+I mostly program in JavaScript and PHP, and have experience in other client-side languages (HTML & CSS), as well as Python.